SM 25x250 [2xM8] / N42 - magnetic roller

 - In other words, thanks to the shiny coating of nickel, gold, or silver, the element acquires an aesthetic appearance,

-- Key role in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices or other modern machines.
+- Significant importance in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment and other modern machines.

 Disadvantages of neodymium magnets: